Training our minds

 Regulating our attention

-Instead, meditation is about learning to be aware of what our minds are doing and what we’re experiencing, as it’s happening.
+Meditation is helps us become aware of what our minds are doing and what we’re experiencing, as it’s happening.
 Over time, we learn to notice our mental and emotional state without being carried away by it.
-We learn to train our awareness so it becomes steadier and more spacious.
+We learn to train our attention so the mind becomes steadier and more spacious.

 Of course, this takes practice.